 Students who complete a Certificate qualification in either Year 11 or in Year 12 will be credited with C grades towards their WACE for these Certificate qualifications.
 The number of C grades will be determined by the level of the Certificate qualification and number of Certificate qualification and/or endorsed programs completed.

 UNIVERSITY PATHWAYS

-It is possible for students who enter the CareerLink Programme in either Year 11 or Year 12 to apply for university via the many alternative pathways to university now available.
+It is possible for students who enter the VET and/or CareerLink Programme to apply for university via the many alternative pathways to university now available.